 After detox is complete, patients are urged to participate in a 30-60 treatment program which includes either an inpatient or outpatient treatment format or a combination of both.
 Both tracks include group and individual therapy and counseling, group support meetings, and holistic approaches such as art and music therapy.

-Outpatients can choose to live in a private residence or a local sober living environment while they transition their normal lives outside of the center.
+Outpatients can choose to live in a private residence or local partnered supportive housing while they transition their normal lives outside of the center.
 After formal treatment has completed, patients can participate in alumni activities and continue their recovery journey under the recommendation of an individualized aftercare plan.

 If you or your loved one is suffering from substance abuse, please seek help as soon as possible.

 Most Insurance Accepted